 Any namespace with a URI not defined in Table 1 is an extension namespace.
-Any element in an extension namespace is an extension attribute.
+Any element in an extension namespace is an extension element.
+Any attribute in an extension namespace is an extension attribute.
 Model authors and CellML processing software may store information not covered by the CellML specification in a CellML document by defining their own extension elements and extension attributes.
-When authors and implementors define extension namespaces, it is recommended that they use URIs under their jurisdiction.
+When authors and implementors defi ne extension namespaces, it is recommended that they use URIs under their jurisdiction.
 Extension elements and extension attributes may appear anywhere in a CellML document as long as the result is well-formed XML.